davidjbeveridge/mia_portfolio/data/artifacts/s5_occt660_evp_hwtr.markdown

 pdf: hwt_donica.pdf
 ---

-During my Level II fieldwork at Clark County School District (CCSD) I used both the cognitive and multisensory approach with a student who had Autism.
+During my Level II Fieldwork at Clark County School District (CCSD) I used both the cognitive and multisensory approach with a student who had Autism.
 I used Handwriting Without Tears (HWT) with the student and used other multisensory activities such as a whiteboard with chalk, rice, Play Doh, and used lotion to